Renewal pruning is a method that stimulates new growth while removing unproductive wood or canes.

 As difficult as it may be to wait for warmer temperatures, seeds planted too early tend to grow into spindly, less productive plants.
 Using the seed packet information is to your advantage.

 Now your seeds are started and the waiting begins!
-Use this time to prepare garden beds, containers, towers, and other planting areas so they will be ready when it is time for transplanting!
+Use this time to prepare garden beds, raised beds, containers, towers, and other planting areas so they will be ready when it is time for transplanting!

 As kids, we called them mosquito eaters, mosquito hawks, skeeter eaters, and mosquito lions.
 Unfortunately, crane flies do not eat mosquitoes.
 Surprisingly, they can be lawn and garden pests.